 Welcome to Subscribe On Youtube

-We are given the root node of a maximum tree: a tree where every node has a value greater than any other value in its subtree.
+A maximum tree is a tree where every node has a value greater than any other value in its subtree.

-Just as in the previous problem, the given tree was constructed from an list A (root = Construct(A)) recursively with the following Construct(A) routine:
+Just as in the previous problem, the given tree was constructed from a list a (root = Construct(a)) recursively with the following Construct(a) routine:

 • Return root.